 This post looks at Daiga Grantina’s installation ‘Toll,’ to consider the how the sculpture could be used as a starting point for designing a children’s material-led play environment.

 I am still recovering from the awesomeness of all the modern and contemporary art I encountered on my recent trip to Paris.
 A highlight was seeing Daiga Grantina’s gigantic, multi-media sculpture, ‘Toll’ at the Palais de Tokyo.
 In this post, I take a closer look at Daigna’s experimentation with materials in the installation.
 I then consider how this could be used as a starting point for children’s creative learning.
 This post is part of a four-part series looking at artist’s innovative ways of working with materials and how this can be used to support children’s creativity.
 The first two posts looked at the art of French sculptor, César Baldaccini and American textile artist, Sheila Hicks.
 Check them out if you have not already!

 Daiga Grantina is a Latvian-born contemporary artist who lives and works in Paris.
 Her site-specific installation, ‘Toll,’ is currently on display at once of Paris’ most famous contemporary art centres, the Palais de Tokyo.
 I am not exactly sure where to begin describing the sculpture – it is chaotic and random yet also has a vibrant and alluring physicality to it.
-The artwork features colored oval-shaped molds, transparent plastic sheets, flexi tubes, resin (?) flowers and a huge plastic red ‘wave.’
+The artwork features colored oval-shaped molds, transparent plastic sheets, flexible tubes, resin (?) flowers and a huge plastic red ‘wave.’
 These individual parts come together to form a complex, imperfect whole.